 Marriott and Starwood Hotels & Resorts Still Dealing With Data Breach Fallout

-The FTC says three breaches occurred between 2014 and 2018.
+The FTC said three breaches occurred between 2014 and 2018.

 Marriott’s acquisition of Starwood made it responsible for the latter’s data security problems.
 Overall, Marriott manages and franchises 30 brands across more than 7,000 properties across 131 countries and territories.
-It is the largest hotel chain in the world with more than 1.1 million rooms, about 7% of all hotel rooms worldwide.
+It is the largest hotel chain in the world with more than 1.1 million rooms, controlling about 7% of all hotel rooms worldwide.

 Four days after Marriott announced the Starwood acquisition, it notified customers that it had a 14-month-long data breach by a cybercriminal that had broken into Marriott’s network and installed malware at more than 100 Starwood-owned or managed hotels.
 The data losses included payment card information for more than 40,000 customers.
 The data included the card number, name, security code, and expiration date.